rubrikinc/terraform-provider-polaris/docs/guides/upgrade_guide_v1.3.0.md

 ### GCP Archival Locations
 Support for archival locations has been added for GCP.
 The `polaris_gcp_archival_location` resource is used to create an archival location.
-Here's a simple example, showing how to create an archival location:
+A simple example for creating a GCP archival location is as follows:
 ```terraform
 data "polaris_gcp_project" "project" {
   name = "my-gcp-project"